pcapel/PeriodicName/README.md

 I decided, after working on the project quite a bit, that it deserved a repo on my account.
 I hope that if you're looking at this you enjoy my little application.
 Hopefully you don't find my coding/commenting practices too horrendous.

+## To Do:
+ - Create new branch master, and relegate old code to the cold depths of unseen hell.
+ - Modularize the codebase, and add webpack.
+ - Add React and create a cleaner UI.
+ -Create a project page and link to github page.